 “Her Nazarites were purer than snow, they were whiter than milk, they were more swarthy in body than rubies, their polishing was of sapphire: Their visage is blacker than coal;” as referring to facial skin color.
 Whilst 1 Samuel 16:12 describes David, the ancestor of Jesus, as having “beautiful eyes” or “fair countenance.”

-None of these prophecies of the future Messiah however relate to Jesus as far as Orthodox Jews are concerned and neither do they provide proof or evidence of Jesus’ physical attributes as they were in actuality.
+None of these prophecies of the future Messiah however relate to Jesus as far as Orthodox Jews are concerned.
+Neither do they provide proof or evidence of Jesus’ physical attributes as they were in actuality.
 However, he might have needed, or have been expected to have fulfilled the requirements of at least some of these contrary attributes nevertheless, should the claim of Messiah have been taken seriously.
-The descriptions however are so broad or vague in their requirements that any one of any number of individuals could have successfully staked a claim to have been the Messiah and invariably did.
+The descriptions, however, are so broad or vague in their requirements that any one of any number of Individuals could have successfully staked a claim to have been the Messiah based on appearance and probably did.

 Quranic and Hadith traditions such as Sahih Bukhari, as well as Tafsir, have given an oral depiction of what Jesus looked like, although some small details in the accounts don’t match.
 Such as the claim that Jesus had both curly and straight-hair.
 The Hadith refer to Muhammad’s account of the Night Journey, when he was supposedly taken up to heaven by the angel Gabriel and witnessed Jesus as a Prophet who “…had curly hair and a reddish complexion”.
 Others say his face was flushed “a reddish man with many freckles on his face as if he had just come from a bath”.